macrobond/macrobond-data-api/README.md

 # Macrobond data-api-python

+The Macrobond Data API for Python is used to access the world’s most extensive macroeconomic, aggregate financial and sector database provided by [Macrobond}(http://www.macrobond.com).
-Exposes a common API in Python for the Macrobobond Web and Client data APIs
+Exposes a common API in Python for the [Macrobobond Web](https://help.macrobond.com/technical-information/the-macrobond-web-api-data-feed/) and [Client data](https://help.macrobond.com/technical-information/the-macrobond-api-for-python/) APIs

+You have to be a licensed user and have a Data+ or data feed user account in order to use the API.

 [***API reference***](https://macrobond.github.io/data-api-python/docs/macrobond_financial/)